Luisa-Elena/Quiz-Game/README.md

 Locate the main class of your JavaFX application.
 Right-click on the main class file and select Run <YourMainClass>.

+- In a folder .properties there should be 3 String variables: DBNAME, DBUSER and DBPASSWORD used to connect to the postgres database

 ## Usage
 - Once the application has started, you could create an account using the SignUp button, or you could use your credentials in order to SignIn.
 - Depending on the role you have (admin, or user) you will be directed to pages accordingly.